This bike trailer just made it way easier to ditch your car

 There are other electric trailers on the market, but none that synchronize with the rider’s speed, according to Skibsted.
 How does Ein work?
 “It’s super easy,” the designer says.
 When you propel the bike forward and pull the trailer, a split or rod inside the motor triggers the trailer to accelerate, and when you decelerate, it brakes.

 There are some additional design features that functionally improve upon the typical cargo bike, too.
-The Biomega Ein is a sleek, single-wheel cart that latches on to the back frame of just about any conventional bike.
+The Biomega Ein is a sleek, single-wheel cart that latches on to the back frame of just about any conventional or electric bike.
 Unlike some wider cargo bikes, Ein’s carriage is relatively narrow, so bikers can easily travel in bike lanes.
 It has seating for up to two kids, and a rain guard to protect its cargo from the elements.

 Skibsted and his team originally launched Biomega Ein as a crowdfunded campaign (it was funded within 22 hours).
 The trailer, which runs just shy of $900, is now available for preorder, so even if you don’t live in the most bike-friendly city in the world, you can still get your hands on one.